 However, tariffs and other barriers to trade are still more prevalent in agriculture than in other sectors.
 These obstructions cause economic losses, as they impede producers from participating in a sector in which they have a competitive advantage.
 Barriers such as agricultural subsidies also place an unnecessary economic drain on taxpayers and consumers in all countries.

-Therefore, over the past twenty-five years, IPC has continued to advocate for pragmatic trade and development policies in food and agriculture to meet the world's growing needs.
+Therefore, for more than twenty-five years, IPC advocated for pragmatic trade and development policies in food and agriculture to meet the world's growing needs.
 By holding seminars on agricultural trade around the world, it has sought to inform all stakeholders involved in the food and agriculture value chain about the gains that can be realized from trade liberalization.
-Today, IPC draws upon the experience and expertise of its members to analyze and explore solutions to trade issues within the World Trade Organization (WTO) as well as outside the multilateral framework in order to achieve an open and equitable global food system.
+IPC has drawn upon the experience and expertise of its members to analyze and explore solutions to trade issues within the World Trade Organization (WTO) as well as outside the multilateral framework in order to achieve an open and equitable global food system.